Telephone numbering plan: Area code

-Some countries, such as Denmark and Uruguay, have merged variable-length area codes and telephone numbers into fixed-length numbers that must always be dialed independently of location.
+Some countries, such as Denmark and Uruguay, have merged variable-length area codes and telephone numbers into fixed-length numbers that must always be dialed regardless of location.
 In such administrations, the area code is not distinguished formally in the telephone number.

 In the UK, area codes were first known as subscriber trunk dialling (STD) codes.
 Depending on local dialing plans, they are often necessary only when dialed from outside the code area or from mobile phones.
-In North America ten-digit dialing is required in areas with overlay numbering plans, in which multiple area codes are assigned to the same area.
+In North America, ten-digit dialing is required in areas with overlay numbering plans, in which multiple area codes are assigned to the same area.

-The strict correlation of a telephone to a geographical area has been broken by technical advances, such as local number portability and voice over IP services.
+The strict correlation of a telephone number to a geographical area has been broken by technical advances, such as local number portability in the North American Numbering Plan and voice over IP services.

-When dialing a telephone number, the area code may be preceded by a trunk prefix or national access code, the international access code, and country code.
+When dialing a telephone number, the area code may have to be preceded by a trunk prefix or national access code for domestic calls, and for international calls by the international access code and country code.

 Area codes are often quoted by including the national access code.
 For example, a number in London may be listed as 020 7946 0321.
 Users must correctly interpret 020 as the code for London.
 If they call from another station within London, they may merely dial 7946 0321, or if dialing from another country, the initial 0 should be omitted after the country code.

 International numbering plan

-The E.164 standard of the International Telecommunication Union is an international numbering plan and establishes a country calling code (country code) for each member organization.
-Country codes are prefixes to national telephone numbers that denote call routing to the network of a subordinate number plan administration, typically a country, or group of countries with a uniform numbering plan, such as the NANP.
-E.164 permits a maximum length of 15 digits for the complete international phone number consisting of the country code, the national routing code (area code), and the subscriber number.
-E.164 does not define regional numbering plans, however, it does provide recommendations for new implementations and uniform representation of all telephone numbers.
+Recommendation E.164 by the International Telecommunication Union establishes an international numbering plan for routing telephone calls between countries.
+It defines a unique telephone country code with for each member organization, unless they are participating in an integrated numbering plan with other countries.
+Country codes are dialing prefixes to national telephone numbers and direct call routing to the network of a subordinate numbering plan administration.
+E.164 permits a maximum length of 15 digits for the complete international phone number consisting of the country code, the national routing code, such as an area code, and the subscriber number.
+E.164 does not define regional numbering plans; however, it does provide recommendations for new implementations and uniform representation of all telephone numbers.

-Country code

-Country codes are necessary only when dialing telephone numbers in other countries than the originating telephone, but many networks permit them for all calls.
-These are dialed before the national telephone number.
+Country codes are necessary only when dialing telephone numbers in countries other than the originating telephone, but many networks permit them for all calls.

 Following ITU-T specification E.123, international telephone numbers are commonly indicated in listings by prefixing the country code with a plus sign (+).
 This reminds the subscriber to dial the international access code of the country from which the call is placed.
 For example, the international dialing prefix or access code in all NANP countries is 011, and 00 in most other countries.
 On modern mobile telephones and many voice over IP services, the plus sign can usually be dialed and functions directly as the international access code.
+Peer-to-peer SIP uses Dynamic Delegation Discovery System to perform endpoint discovery, and therefore E.164 numbers.